aaronw2/led-controller-wrover32/README.md

 Use either a micro USB cable OR J5, do not use both for USB I/O.  Both, however, are safe for power and ground, however do not exceed 900ma when using a micro USB cable.

+Microphone:

+An optional SPH0645LM4H-B i2s compatible microphone is available.
+If present, it is configured for the left channel.
+Word-select is on IO5, clock is on IO0 and data is on IO35.